binduvr/LOGiC/README.md

 location_data/offgridders_data/<country_code>
 ```
 This URL will retrieve factors which can based on location such as fuel price which can be used the the Offgridders tool.
-This request will output JSON in the foloowing form:
+This request will output JSON in the folowing form:
 ```
 {
-  'blackout_frequency': None,
+  'blackout_frequency': "",
-  'blackout_duration': None,
+  'blackout_duration': "",
   'maingrid_electricity_price': 0.22,
   'maingrid_renewable_share': 0.05889463078827299,
-  'tax': 0.21,
+  'tax': 0,
   'fuel_price': 1.221678
 }
 ```